johnha881/AWS-Projects/EventBridge-InProgress/README.md

 ### SNS

-   - Standard VS FIFO(First in, First out)
+   - Standard VS FIFO(First in, First out).
      - Standard is used for non-critical, cheapter and where messages can arrive twice or more.
      - Fifo is for order-critical, one messsage only delivery.
 Cost more than standard.
    - Be aware of payload size.
    - SMS/Email subscribers are more expensive than lambda/http.

 ### SQS

+   - Track duplication of messages.
+   - Pay-as-you-go pricing for no upfront cost.
+   - Short polling vs long polling (less amount of pull request)
+   - Message size, smaller the better
+   - Use visibility time out appropriately to avoid messages being processed more than once.

+### Step Functions

 ## Security